In this guide, we will walk you through setting up and running OpenFOAM simulations using the Inductiva API.

 mpi_cluster.start()

-# Execute the simulation
+# Re-run the simulation with adjusted `n_vcpus`

 task = openfoam.run(